 Potential Solutions: Provide a large base surface area.
-The base on the container should be large enough to remain stable during the dispense operation when placed on a flat surface.
+The base on the container should be large enough to remain stable during the dispense operation when placed

 Provide a base with a high coefficient of friction.
 A base with a rubberized coating can increase bottle stability during dispensing.